William Quantrill: Lawrence Massacre

-The most significant event in Quantrill's guerrilla career took place on August 21, 1863.
+The most significant event in Quantrill's guerrilla career occurred on August 21, 1863.
 Lawrence had been seen for years as the stronghold of the antislavery forces in Kansas and as a base of operation for incursions into Missouri by Jayhawkers and pro-Union forces.
-It was also the home of James H. Lane, a senator known in Missouri for his staunch opposition to slavery and as a leader of the Jayhawkers.
+It was also the home of James Henry Lane, a US senator known for his staunch opposition to slavery and a leader of the Jayhawkers.

-During the weeks immediately preceding the raid, Union General Thomas Ewing, Jr., had ordered the detention of any civilians giving aid to Quantrill's Raiders.
-Several female relatives of the guerrillas had been imprisoned in a makeshift jail in Kansas City, Missouri.
+During the weeks immediately preceding the raid, US Army General Thomas Ewing, Jr., ordered the detention of any civilians giving aid to Quantrill's Raiders.
+Several female relatives of the guerrillas were imprisoned in a makeshift jail in Kansas City, Missouri.
 On August 14, the building collapsed, killing four young women and seriously injuring others.
 Among the dead was Josephine Anderson, the sister of one of Quantrill's key guerrilla allies, Bill Anderson.
 Another of Anderson's sisters, Mary, was permanently crippled in the collapse.
-Quantrill's men believed that the collapse was deliberate, which fanned them into a fury.
+Quantrill's men believed the collapse was deliberate, which infuriated them.

-Some historians have suggested that Quantrill had actually planned to raid Lawrence before the building's collapse, in retaliation for earlier Jayhawker attacks as well as the burning of Osceola, Missouri.
+Some historians have suggested that Quantrill planned to raid Lawrence before the building's collapse, in retaliation for earlier Jayhawker attacks as well as the burning of Osceola, Missouri.

-Early in the morning of August 21, Quantrill descended from Mount Oread and attacked Lawrence at the head of a combined force of as many as 450 guerrilla fighters.
-Lane, a prime target of the raid, managed to escape through a cornfield in his nightshirt, but the guerrillas, on Quantrill's orders, killed around 150 men and boys who were able to carry a rifle.
+Early in the morning of August 21, Quantrill descended from Mount Oread and attacked Lawrence with a combined force of 450 guerrilla fighters.
+Lane, a prime target of the raid, managed to escape through a cornfield in his nightshirt, but the guerrillas, on Quantrill's orders, killed around 150 men and boys who could carry a rifle.
 When Quantrill's men rode out at 9 a.m., most of Lawrence's buildings were burning, including all but two businesses.